Abandoned & Little-Known Airfields:

 St. Cloud Airfield, St. Cloud, FL

-St. Cloud Airfield, as depicted in the 1968 Flight Guide (courtesy of Robert Levittan).
+St. Cloud Airfield, as depicted on the November 1965 Orlando Sectional Chart (courtesy of Ron Kunse).

 as it was not yet depicted on a 1959 aerial photo.

-The earliest depiction of the St. Cloud Airfield which has been located was on the 1968 Flight Guide (courtesy of Robert Levittan).
+The earliest depiction of the St. Cloud Airfield which has been located was on the November 1965 Orlando Sectional Chart (courtesy of Ron Kunse).

 with the longest being the 2,300' Runway 6/24, and 1 small building on the northeast side.

 The 1970 USGS topo map depicted the St. Cloud Airfield as having a total of 4 unpaved runways,

 The 1980 USGS topo map continued to depict St. Cloud Airfield in an unchanged fashion.